St Patrick's Seminary: Description

 The college complex was built over ten years.
 The buildings are concrete-framed with face brick infill panels providing classrooms and staff and student amenities.

 Its location close to the Archbishop's Residence is unfortunate and its mass and basic detailing compromises the amenity of the Archbishop's Residence.

 Condition

 As at 19 March 2003, the buildings of the St Patrick's College group were all in good condition.
 The Archbishop's Residence and the Convent require conservation works.

-Some archaeological potential for aboriginal and European remains of earlier Seminary use of the Estate.

 Archbishop's residence gardens

 The Archbishop's Residence was opened in 1886.
 Its gardens, which comprise most of the study area, are believed to have been laid out in the late 1880s.
 Photographic evidence indicates that the Archbishop's gardens included landscaping, plantings and pathways.
 The area to be impacted by the proposed remediation works is within the gardens.
 A long linear path with steps linked the Residence with the harbour and the wharf, providing the link to the main transport option until the extension of Darley Road, and access to the terraced gardens, with their orchards, vegetable and flower beds.

 The significant buildings comprising St Patrick's Estate are remarkably intact.
 The 19th century landscaped setting of the Archbishop's Residence has been removed by 20th century development.
 Little remains of the extensive gardens and paths.
 The 19th century landscaped setting of the St Patrick's College is reasonably intact including evidence of the grotto and lake.